bendtherules/bendtherules.github.com/posts/function-name-binding.md

     Effectively, this means that name binding does happen for function declarations in the OUTSIDE scope.

 2. What about INSIDE scope?
-I
+From the previous snippet, it seems like we are indeed able to call it using `hello()`.
+But how is it working?